 - Increased potential for aggressive behaviors

-- Significant impairment of balance, speech, attention, coordination, and balance; judgment and decision-making skills; and driving skills and reaction time
+- Significant and even dangerous impairment of speech, attention, coordination, and balance; judgment and decision-making skills; and driving skills and reaction time

 - Loss of consciousness

 - High risk of death due to severe respiratory depression, choking due to suppressed gag reflex, and other critical signs and symptoms of alcohol poisoning

 What Are the Symptoms of Alcohol Poisoning?